Least Tern

 Colors

-Pale gray upperparts and white underparts; distinctive black cap with a white triangular forehead patch; yellow bill often with a black tip; yellow legs.
+Pale gray wings and back, white underparts, black cap with a prominent white triangular forehead patch; yellow bill usually tipped with black, and orange-yellow legs.

 Key Features